heheleo/compass-education/CONTRIBUTING.md

 pnpm test
 ```

+### Disclaimer
-Note that tests are not definitive as endpoints may work differently for different schools.
+Tests implemented are not strict as endpoints may work differently for different schools.
+The tests **only** check if the endpoints return valid data, but not schema-validated data.

+As a result, if a test fails, this may be due to the fact **that the endpoint is not available for the school** you are testing with, or the endpoint returns different data (although unlikely).

 ## Linting & Formatting